 Naturalize Kinnickinnic River

 When salmon and trout leave their Lake Michigan home for a river run to spawn, some migrate through Wisconsin’s most impervious, densely-urbanized watershed.
 Tightly bound by residential properties, the Kinnickinnic River is lined with miles of concrete, an outdated and inadequate form of flood management that actually makes the waterway dangerous during heavy rain with powerful currents.
 To improve flooding conditions and aquatic habitat, the Milwaukee Metropolitan Sewerage District will remove 12,000 linear feet of crumbling concrete and expand the channel from the current 60 feet to as much as 200 feet wide, naturalizing the Kinnickinnic River.
 This naturalization will make the river safer, decrease flooding, and improve biological conditions and water quality.

 Estabrook Dam Removal

-Originally built in 1937 to elevate water levels for recreational purposes, Milwaukee’s Estabrook Dam unintentionally caused environmental consequences such trapping sedimentation and creating fish migration barriers.
-After year of neglect, Milwaukee County Executive Chris Abele, City of Milwaukee Mayor Tom Barrett, and Milwaukee Metropolitan Sewerage District Executive Director Kevin Shafer announced a plan to remove the Estabrook Dam.
+Originally built in 1937 to elevate water levels for recreational purposes, Milwaukee’s Estabrook Dam unintentionally caused environmental consequences such as trapping sedimentation and creating fish migration barriers.
+After years of neglect, Milwaukee County Executive Chris Abele, City of Milwaukee Mayor Tom Barrett, and Milwaukee Metropolitan Sewerage District Executive Director Kevin Shafer announced a plan to remove the Estabrook Dam.
 The removal of the dam will reverse the environmental consequences, improving water quality and habitat for fish and wildlife.

 North Avenue Dam Removal